Cycas revoluta (Sago Palm) Care Indoors, Propagation and Common Problems

-Sago Palm (Cycas revoluta) requires medium to bright light with some direct sunlight, average warmth and humidity and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Cycas revoluta (Sago Palm) requires bright light with some sunlight, average warmth and humidity, and moderately moist, rich, well-drained succulents soil coupled with monthly feeding in spring and summer.

-Sago Palm (Cycas revoluta) is among the popular drought-tolerant plants which bears an attractive, dark-green rosette of stiff arching foliage.
+Sago Palm is among the popular drought-tolerant plants and bears an attractive, dark-green rosette of stiff arching foliage.

 Sago Cycad leaves grow out into a feather-like rosette up to about 3-5 feet in diameter.
 The leaves are a deep semi-glossy green and reach a length of 20-60 inches long.
 The leaflets are stiff and have strongly recurved or revolute edges.